psaikido/hugle.uk/content/prose/thesium/terraformers.md

 your stasis began but while you've been sleeping I have done the ground work, in all literalness, and now need your help to further the building of infrastructure.
-The intention is to build a central 3d-printing facility over here and factory over there.
+The intention is to build a central 3d-printing facility over here and factories over there.
 We can bootstrap off our onboard replicators, robotics can drill down into the planet, it's hot down there, and create a heat exchange energy plant.
-Materials can be collected and taken to the factory which will start on building the bigger stuff - dwellings, laboratories and farms.
+Materials can be collected and taken to the main factory which will start on building the bigger stuff - dwellings, laboratories and farms.
 Above all, we need a nursery.
 The first tranch of embryos need to start their journeys.
-I'll need a computing and data collection facility which we want to build underground to archive and process everything.
+I'll need a computing and data collection facility which we want to build underground, somewhere around here, to archive and process everything.
 You'll have initial allocations already but all personel decisions will rest ultimately with Captain Theo."

 The days that followed were spent sending shuttles to and fro, further establishing their base.
 Everyone had a multitude of tasks to perform and it was